 - Baking sheet

-- Hand mixer with beaters or a stand mixer
+- Hand whisk or stand mixer fitted with the paddle attachment

 - A rubber spatula or wooden spoon